 Celebrating Sisterhood by Exchanging Sorority Sister Gifts

-There are a few rules Judith has established for her exchange group, as the 54 participants are paired with the same person for an entire year.
+There are a few rules Judith has established for her exchange group, as the 54 participants are paired with the same person for an entire year to exchange multiple sorority sister gifts.
 Judith uses the Elfster site to keep the members organized and on track for sending several gifts throughout the year.
 Fortunately, being able to set everything up online makes it easy to keep everyone on the same page.

 “We have specific rules and we set a gift minimum at $25 and Sorors are to exchange gifts four times a year (our founders’ day, birthdays, anniversaries, and Christmas),” she explains.
 “Some of the Sorors participate in the wish list but many just want to be surprised.
 We also take advantage of the Secret Elf anonymous question feature as well.”

 The chapter gathers for social events throughout the year, but mums the word on who drew you as their secret soror until the big reveal!
 So, after waiting all year to reveal themselves, I can only imagine the Secret Soror Christmas party is loads of fun!